wnagchenghku/RDMA-PAXOS/rdma-paxos.md

 Note above how send this remaining circular buffer at the end (`local_buf[0]`).

 If there is not enough space for the header, we just append the whole entry at the beginning of the log.

+If leader election happens between the benchmark, the test cannot move on because the benchmark cannot find the new leader.
+Another problem, if the leader election happens, and a request is ongoing and has not been committed, then the leader switches to the follower, the worker request thread on the old leader will spin forever.
+Note the old leader will call proxy_do_action instead of proxy_update_state, so the worker request thread will spin.

+After the old leader becomes a follower, what should be returned in hooked function of the non-committed entries?